Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 2 seed Texas Longhorns (27-8) take to the court against the No. 10 seed Penn State Nittany Lions (23-13) with a Sweet 16 spot in the Midwest Region of the bracket up for grabs on Saturday at Wells Fargo Arena.
+The No. 2 seed Texas Longhorns (27-8) and the No. 10 seed Penn State Nittany Lions (23-13) will play in the NCAA Tournament with a ticket to the Sweet 16 of the Midwest Region bracket up for grabs on Saturday at Wells Fargo Arena, tipping off at 7:45 PM.

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Penn State matchup in this article.
+In this article, you will find the spread and odds across multiple sportsbooks for the Texas vs. Penn State matchup.

 Texas vs. Penn State Game Info